vini-insight/vini-insight/README.md

-- 👋 Hi, I’m @vini-insight
+👋 Hi, I’m @vini-insight

-- 🌱 I’m currently learning .NET with C#
+🌱 I’m currently learning .NET with C#

-- 👀 I’m interested in ...

 👀 But, I also have interests in: